filesender/filesender/README.md

 The purpose of the software is to send a large file to someone, have that file available for download for a certain number of downloads and/or a certain amount of time, and after that automatically delete the file.
 The software is not intended as a permanent file publishing platform.

-## Blog
-The FileSender project has a [Blog](http://blog.filesender.org), where news and status updates are posted.

 ## Mailing Lists
 The FileSender project uses a number of mailinglists to support people deploying FileSender software and to coordinate development.
 Please go to the [Support and Mailinglists](http://filesender.org) page and subscribe yourself to those lists relevant for you.